 Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the colder winter months.
-According to the Department of Energy, the average family in the United States spends about $1,900 a year on their utilities.
+According to the Department of Energy, the average family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to investigate energy efficient improvements for your home.
 A Columbia geothermal home comfort system utilizes the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the experts at WaterFurnace, most systems are easy to install in both new and retrofit situations.
-In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Columbia home or business.
-Although the original investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment pays off.
+In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Columbia home or business.
+Although the original investment in a geothermal system may be greater than the investment in a standard system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
 For most homes, the payments connected with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most proficient heating and cooling systems offered.
 Installation of a geothermal system begins with a visit from your Columbia geothermal dealer.
 The dealer will measure your home, analyze your heating and cooling needs and evaluate your property to decide the best location for your loop system.
 If you own a home that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
 Once installed, a geothermal system requires less maintenance than an original heating and cooling system and runs more efficiently, delivering an amazing five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for utility expenses.
 Another plus -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
-To find a geothermal system that suits your needs, contact WaterFurnace today or talk to one of our experts at [[phone]].
+To find a geothermal system that suits your needs, contact WaterFurnace today or talk to one of our experts at 803–691–9470.